Committee for a Workers' International: New mass workers' parties

 P-SOL Socialism and Liberty Party after left wing parliamentarians were expelled from the PT.

 In the 2011 Irish general election the CWI's Irish affiliate, the Socialist Party won two seats in the Dáil as a part of the wider left group, the United Left Alliance which won five seats in total in Dáil Éireann.
 However, one of the elected members of the Socialist Party later left the party to continue as an independent.
 In the by-election in Dublin West in 2014, the Socialist Party gained a second seat in the Dáil again, and a third seat in the 2014 Dublin South-West by-election as part of the Anti-Austerity Alliance.

+Between 2011–2016, the CWI lost sections in Argentina, Bolivia, Portugal, and five others while gaining sections in South Africa and Tunisia.

+By 2017, the CWI had sections in 30 countries, 14 of which were in Europe The membership in 2013 had the total membership at c.6,000 but the Socialist Party of England and Wales made up 2,300 of that as its biggest section with its second biggest being the Indian section with 500 members.

 Dissolution

 In 2018 and 2019, a dispute within the Committee for a Workers' International developed around the questions of socialism and identity politics.

 One faction founded the In Defence of a Working Class and Trotskyist CWI (IDWCTCWI) faction, which considers itself a continuation of the original CWI, using the same name.
 Several groups subsequently split away from the IDWCTCWI to form International Revolutionary Left.

 A second faction, in support of the majority of the CWI's International Executive Committee, later renamed itself International Socialist Alternative and also considers itself the continuation of the original CWI.